wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 2.0 =
+- Major code restucturing (if anyone cares): moved all the functions into classes and cleaned up the code (fewer functions and compressed variable checks)
+- Added an option to display video posts in the main Wordpress query (on latest posts page (front page), category, tags, author, and feeds)
+- Insert error message into post description if FFMPEG is not installed.
+- Bug fix: meta data not being recorded on post upload from front end and with posts set to "Publish"
+- Bug fix: checking for set up width only for thumbnails on ffmpeg encoding
+- Bug fix: attaching incorrect image path as a featured image when the video is not encoded due to the absence of ffmpeg on the server (no featured image is set now for this case)
+- Removed jquery deregister/register and enqueued script with jquery dependency instead
+- Removed the inline scripts from the footer and put all js scripts into external files.
+- Debugger added: option to enable debug mode in the options.
+Results are being written to /tmp/debug.log.

 = 1.5.4 =
 - Fixed issue with dimensions in the plugin configurations for height and width.
 - Added a check to the encoded file to determine what tags was used.